-As you tour new homes, how often have you wondered how much it would have cost?
-Most of the fancy kitchens cost an arm and a leg ranging anywhere between 10 and 15 L. I personally find designing the interiors of a house akin to taking any competitive exam when it comes to stress levels.
+As you tour new homes, how often have you wondered how much the interiors would have cost?
+Most of the fancy kitchens cost an arm and a leg ranging anywhere between 10 and 15 lakhs.
+I personally find designing the interiors of a house akin to taking any competitive exam when it comes to stress levels.

 If you are not fortunate enough to have zeroed in on the right interior designer, you wake up in the middle of the night in a sweat with so many unanswered questions.
 When we were designing our kitchen, so many questions ran through our minds on a daily basis, and without a proper designer, Google was the only answer.
 I’m sure you would have faced these at some point of your home building journey: